-On December 15, 2004 ACT assumed responsibility for administering the Registry of Autism Service Providers (RASP), (formerly, the Qualified Service Provider List), under contract to the BC Ministry of Children and Family Development (MCFD).
-The RASP is for professionals who provide services to children under 6 with ASD and their families.
+The Registry for Autism Service Providers (RASP) is for professionals who provide services to children under six with ASD and their families in British Columbia.
+The professionals eligible to be included on the RASP include Behavior Consultants, Speech-Language Pathologists, Supervised Speech-Language Pathologists, Occupational Therapists, Supervised Occupational Therapists (as of April 1, 2017) and Physical Therapists.
 Once a professional is on the RASP list, parents can use the funding they receive from MCFD’s Autism Funding: Under Age Six Program to pay for the services specified.